-New York attorney general sues Harvey Weinstein and his company
+Weinstein Company sale in jeopardy after New York attorney general sues

 The alleged misconduct began in 2005 and continued through about October 2017, the suit claims.

-Weinstein attorney Bill Brafman said in a statement that "a fair investigation by Mr. Schneiderman will demonstrate that many of the allegations against Harvey Weinstein are without merit."
+Weinstein attorney Benjamin Brafman said in a statement that "a fair investigation by Mr. Schneiderman will demonstrate that many of the allegations against Harvey Weinstein are without merit."

 "While Mr. Weinstein's behavior was not without fault, there certainly was no criminality," the statement reads.